 What You Can Do If Your Cat Refuses To Drink From The Water Bowl

-Usually when a cat doesn’t drink enough water Vets recommend to get a cat water fountain that helps your cat to drink more because they all work with a pump that recirculates the water, keeping the freshness and coolness cats love.
+Usually when a cat doesn’t drink enough water Vets recommend getting a cat water fountain that helps your cat to drink more because they all work with a pump that recirculates the water, keeping the freshness and coolness cats love.
 They also aerate the water providing more oxygen to it.

 Cat water fountains are a great idea for cats that show any of these behaviors and that are currently drinking from water bowls.
 However, cat water fountains need maintenance, you need to clean them deeply almost every week and make sure the pump is free of cat hair so it keeps operating.
 This could be overwhelming if you are a busy person and just want to relax on the weekends.
 But if you love your cat as I know you do and cleaning the water fountain is not really a big deal for you (time approx. to deeply clean it takes between 10 to 20 minutes, depending on the brand) then a water fountain is the perfect solution for you!